 Another mild type that is fermented for slightly longer than white miso is yellow miso (Shinshu).
 Yellow miso is adaptable in a wide range of recipes, as well.

-If a recipe calls for dark miso, you’ll want to use an aka or red miso.
-Russet in color, this type is made from a higher proportion of soybeans, is fermented for up to three years, and is saltier and deeper in flavor.
+If a recipe calls for dark miso, you'll want to use an aka or red miso.
+Russet in color, this type is made from a higher proportion of soybeans, is fermented for up to three years, and is saltier and more profound in flavor.
 Its full flavor is best used in hearty dishes like stews and tomato sauces.
 Use with caution - its flavor can overpower other ingredients.

 First, you want to use white or yellow miso paste, which is lighter and enhances the potatoes' flavors rather than overpowers them.